Vinno97/OpenRGB-DBus-Connector/README.md

 ## TODO

 * [x] Add conditional value checks for arguments (evaluate response of D-Bus methods after signal is received).
-* [ ] Reset lights to their original state after event has passed.
+* [x] Reset lights to their original state after event has passed.
 * [ ] Make `until` hooks optional (for one-shot hooks)
 * [ ] Add timed hooks (Stop effect after delay instead of waiting for a stopping trigger).
-* [ ] Add zone control.
+* [x] Add zone control.
 * [ ] Make optional D-Bus properties for signals and conditions actually optional.
 * [ ] Extend conditional checks to support methods that return non-string responses (ints, arrays, objects, etc.).
 * [ ] Allow for easier configuration (no hard-coded config, multiple files, etc.).
-* [ ] Add support for controlling animations.
-(I am banking on OpenRGB Python Client to support this in the (near?) future)
+* [ ] Add support for controlling animations/modes.
 * [x] Clean file structure.
 * [ ] Write proper documentation.
 * [ ] Write more example configurations.
 * [x] Allow the OpenRGB server port to be changed.
+* [ ] Allow loading of profiles (how should these be reset?)
+* [ ] Implement more advanced templating ([Jinja?](http://zetcode.com/python/jinja/)).

 ## Special thanks to

 * [Adam Honse](https://gitlab.com/CalcProgrammer1), for developing OpenRGB
+* [jath03](https://github.com/jath03), for developing [openrgb-python](https://github.com/jath03/openrgb-python), which is used to interface with the OpenRGB SDK.
-* [B. Horn](https://github.com/bahorn), for developing the [OpenRGB Python Client](https://github.com/bahorn/OpenRGB-PyClient), without which this project would not be possible.
+* [B. Horn](https://github.com/bahorn), for developing the [OpenRGB Python Client](https://github.com/bahorn/OpenRGB-PyClient).
+The first versions of this program ran on this library.
+Without it, I would probably have dropped the idea for this project in its early stages.
 * [Matt Harper](https://gitlab.com/matt.harper), for implementing RGB Fusion 2 support in OpenRGB, allowing me to use it for my own PC.
 * All the other contributors to the [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
 * Of course the [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) project, for being the backbone of my desktop and enabling this project to listen to its messages.